 - The NCA Long‐Term Process

-The NCADAC will complete a draft report (anticipated in early 2013) so that it can be thoroughly reviewed by scientists and experts from inside and outside the Federal government, the National Academy of Sciences, and the public.
+The report authors and NCADAC are in the process of revising the report in response to comments from scientists and experts from inside and outside the Federal government, the National Academy of Sciences, and the public.
+The NCADAC will deliver a revised draft of the report to the government in fall of 2013; the government expects to release a final version of the Third NCA Report in early 2014.
+The NCADAC anticipates releasing a special report providing advice on the sustained assessment process in Fall 2013.
 Sustained assessment process activities, such as developing a system of indicators, are already underway.
 The focus on a continual assessment process means regional and sectoral activities are expected to be ongoing, and reports will be produced on a more frequent basis.

 Expected Outcomes and Benefits